 For the year, the Company's Individual Risk segment generated a net claims and claim expense ratio of 84.1%, an expense ratio of 36.7%, and an underwriting loss of \$94.8 million, compared to a net claims and claim expense ratio of 89.0%, an expense ratio of 37.9%, and an underwriting loss of \$105.8 million in 2004.
-The 2005 Individual Risk net claims and claim expense ratio was negatively impacted by hurricanes Katrina, Rita and Wilma which added 22.7 percentage points to the Individual Risk net claims and claim expense ratio was negatively impacted by hurricanes Charley, Frances, Ivan and Jeanne, which added 36.5 percentage points to the Individual Risk net claims and claim expense ratio.
-In addition, the Individual Risk segment recorded an additional \$34.4 million of ceded earned premium attributable to the 2005 hurricanes, which negatively impacted the Individual Risk net claims and claim expense ratio by 2.6 percentage points.
-In 2004, the Individual Risk segment recorded an additional \$34.4 million of ceded earned premium attributable to the 2005 hurricanes, which negatively impacted the Individual Risk net claims and the expense ratio by 2.6 percentage points.
-In 2004, the Individual Risk segment recorded an additional \$34.4 million of ceded earned premium attributable to the 2004 hurricanes, which negatively impacted the Individual Risk net claims and the expense ratio by 2.6 percentage points.
-In 2004, the Individual Risk segment recorded an additional \$8.3 million of ceded earned premium attributable to the 2004 hurricanes, which negatively impacted the Individual Risk net claims and the expense ratio by 2.6 percentage points.
-In 2004, the Individual Risk segment recorded an additional \$8.3 million af ceded earned premium attributable to the 2004 hurricanes, which negatively impacted the Individual Risk net claims and claim expense ratio by 1.9 percentage points and the expense ratio by 2.6 percentage points and the expense ratio by 1.9 percentage points and the expense ratio by 2.6 percentage points a by 0.8 percentage points.
-In 2003, there was an absence of large losses and the Individual Risk segment generated a net claims and claim expense ratio of 51.7%, expense ratio of 37.8% and an underwriting profit of \$32.0 million.
+The 2005 Individual Risk net claims and claim expense ratio was negatively impacted by hurricanes Katrina, Rita and Wilma which added 22.7 percentage points to the Individual Risk net claims and claim expense ratio.
+In 2004, the Individual Risk net claims and claim expense ratio was negatively impacted by hurricanes Charley, Frances, Ivan and Jeanne, which added 36.5 percentage points to the Individual Risk net claims and claim expense ratio.
+In addition, the Individual Risk segment recorded an additional \$34.4 million of ceded earned premium attributable to the 2005 hurricanes, which negatively impacted the Individual Risk net claims and claim expense ratio by 6.0 percentage points and the expense ratio by 2.6 percentage points.
+In 2004, the Individual Risk segment recorded an additional \$8.3 million of ceded earned premium attributable to the 2004 hurricanes, which negatively impacted the Individual Risk net claims and claim expense ratio by 1.9 percentage points and the expense ratio by 0.8 percentage points.
+In 2003, there was an absence of large losses and the Individual Risk segment generated a net claims and claim expense ratio of 51.7%, expense ratio of 37.8% and an underwriting profit of \$32.0 million